-26.5 Substitution Pay
+24.5 Substitution Pay

-(a) When an employee temporarily substitutes in or performs the principal duties of a higher-paying position, for one hour or more, they shall receive the rate for the job, for such hours worked, where a single rate is established.
+(a) When an employee temporarily substitutes in or performs the main duties of a higher-paying position, for one hour or more, they shall receive the rate for the job, for such hours worked, where a single rate is established.
 Substitution pay is not payable when an employee has not been designated by the Employer to substitute.
-Such substitution shall be authorized in writing in advance.
+Such substitution shall be authorized in writing in advance and does not apply to teacher in charge.